ManticoreGamesInc/platform-documentation/src/references/scenes.md

 Any data stored in **Storage** is transferred to the scene being loaded.
 For example, if a player has inventory data, this means the scene can look at the **Storage** for the player to retrieve that data without needing to use a **Shared Storage Key**.

+## Leaderboards

+Any **Leaderboard** setup for your project will be available to all your scenes.
+For example, if you have a score that persists between scenes, then this can be submitted to a **Leaderboard** from any scene within your project.

+## Parties

+Parties work differently for scenes.
+Currently, you can not transfer all party members to another scene.
+You can transfer each party member individually to a scene, but it is not guaranteed all party members will be in the same scene instance.

+## Migrating from Child Games to Scenes

+If you've been using our Child Games system previously, [here's how you convert it](https://forums.coregames.com/t/migrating-from-child-games-to-scenes/1900) to the new **Scenes** system.

 ## Learn More

 [TransferToScene](../api/player.md) | [TransferAllPlayersToScene](../api/game.md) | [GetCurrentSceneName](../api/game.md)